GSA/challenges-and-prizes/_all-challenges/1102-innovative-technology-solutions-for-social-care-referrals.md

 ### How to Enter

 <p><strong>Phase 1 Submission Requirements</strong></p>
-<p>Applications for Phase 1 of this Challenge are due by Monday, December 14, 2020 by 11:59 PM EST. The identified Official Representative (individual, team or legal entity) may apply for this Challenge by submitting an application by email to <a href="mailto:ami.patel@acl.hhs.gov">ami.patel@acl.hhs.gov</a>.
+<p>Applications for Phase 1 of this Challenge are due by Monday, December 14, 2020 by 11:59 PM EST. The identified Official Representative (individual, team or legal entity) may apply for this Challenge by submitting an application by email to ami.patel@acl.hhs.gov.
 The application for Phase 1 of the Challenge shall meet the following requirements:
 </p>
 <ul>
 <li>Entries must be in Adobe Acrobat® PDF format with font size no smaller than 11-point Arial and no more than 10 pages, not including the cover page, appendixes, or diagrams of the design.</li>
 <li>All submissions must be in English using simple, straightforward and concise language.</li>
 <li>Solvers must not use HHS, ACL, or other government logos or official seals in the submissions and must not otherwise give an appearance of Federal government endorsement.</li>
 <li>ACL will collect submissions to this Challenge via email.
-The team lead for each participant team must email their submissions to <a href="mailto:ami.patel@acl.hhs.gov">ami.patel@acl.hhs.gov</a> by Monday, December 14, 2020 by 11:59 PM EST.</li>
+The team lead for each participant team must email their submissions to ami.patel@acl.hhs.gov by Monday, December 14, 2020 by 11:59 PM EST.</li>
 <ul>
 <li>Subject line of email submissions must be “Social Care Referrals Challenge Phase 1 Proposal”</li>
 <li>One single application package attachment in Adobe Acrobat® PDF format with the following content:</li>